Amnesty: Up to 13,000 hanged in Syria's 'slaughterhouse'

 The chilling accounts in Tuesday's report came from interviews with 31 former detainees and over 50 other officials and experts, including former guards and judges.

-According to the findings, detainees were told they would be transferred to civilian detention centers but were taken instead to another building in the facility and hanged.
+Detainees were told they would be transferred to civilian detention centers but were taken instead to another building in the facility and hanged.

 "They walked in the 'train,' so they had their heads down and were trying to catch the shirt of the person in front of them.
 The first time I saw them, I was horrified.
 They were being taken to the slaughterhouse," Hamid, a former detainee, told Amnesty.